-RICK MILLER is a Dora and Gemini award-winning writer/performer based in Toronto, Canada.
+RICK MILLER is a Dora and Gemini award-winning writer/performer/director based in Toronto, Canada.
 He trained in Montreal as an architect, actor, musician, playwright and visual artist, and has performed in five languages on five continents.
-For 3 years, Rick hosted ABC’s hit primetime series “Just for Laughs”, and Entertainment Weekly has called him “one of the 100 most creative people alive today”.
+For 3 years, Rick hosted ABC’s hit primetime series Just for Laughs, and Entertainment Weekly has called him “one of the 100 most creative people alive today”.
 As artistic producer of WYRD Productions, an internationally-acclaimed company devoted to multi-disciplinary theatre, he has created and performed shows such as Art?, Slightly Bent, Into the Ring (co-created with Dawson Nichols), and the worldwide hit MacHomer.
 Two recent WYRD Productions have been co-creations with director Daniel Brooks and Necessary Angel Theatre Company: Bigger Than Jesus and HARDSELL, which Rick recently reworked as HARDSELL 2.0.
 He is also a frequent collaborator with renowned director Robert Lepage, having worked on such plays as La Géométrie des Miracles, Zulu Time (co-created with Peter Gabriel), on the film Possible Worlds, and on the 9-hour play Lipsynch.
-He is also involved in several educational, environmental, and youth-empowerment initiatives.
+Rick recently taught an interdisciplinary class at U of T called The Architecture of Creativity and co-starred in the Canadian premiere of Venus in Fur (CanStage).
+He is also developing various projects in partnership with KDOONS: a solo documentary play called BOOM and a reimagining of Twenty Thousand Leagues Under The Sea, all of which involve educational, environmental and youth-empowerment initiatives.
+Rick lives in Toronto with his wife Stephanie Baptist and their 2 daughters.
 Here are some of the projects Rick and WYRD are touring and/or developing:

 - MacHomer: 17 years, 165 cities, 850+ performances, over 500 000 fans!
 Few solo shows have enjoyed the runaway success of Rick Miller’s MacHomer, a hilarious mash-up of “the Simpsons” and Macbeth.
 The tour is now officially OVER, but the show is still available on DVD (Order here) and for schools, we now have downloadable outreach modules to help teach Shakespeare, available at animatedshakespeare.ca.

 - Bigger Than Jesus: Miller and Daniel Brooks' "sinfully funny" multimedia mass has become an international success story, playing in 6 countries and 4 languages.
 Jesus recently completed its 9 year tour in Quebec City at Théâtre Périscope.

-o HARDSELL 2.0: Miller’s recent reworking of the Miller/Brooks play at Factory Theatre has pushed it into exciting new directions: a French-language premiere at Festival Le Carrefour in June 2012, a BravoFact! short film with Toronto’s Foundry Films (which will hopefully lead to the development of a new satirical TV series.), and an in-school information literacy program that premiered in Jan 2012.
+- HARDSELL 2.0: Miller’s recent reworking of the Miller/Brooks play at Factory Theatre has pushed it into exciting new directions: a French-language premiere at Festival Le Carrefour in June 2012, a BravoFact! short film with Toronto’s Foundry Films (which will hopefully lead to the development of a new satirical TV series.), and an in-school information literacy program that premiered in Jan 2012.
 Check out the recent 3-minute and 10-minute YouTube videos, plus the video of Rick's IdeaCity performance in Toronto in June 2011.

 Rick is one of Canada’s most respected multi-disciplinary performers, with credits ranging from classical theatre to the avant-garde, from musicals to live comedy, from voice work to film & television.
 He has been called “one of Canada’s most dazzling performers” (Toronto Star), and the “most virtuosic voice in the country” (Edmonton Journal).
 He recently starred as Brian Mulroney in the satirical film Mulroney: The Opera and hosted a TV doc series called Canadian Made.
-Rick’s many voices can be heard in hit cartoons such as My Big Big Friend (Bongo), Skatoony (Hedley-Diddly-Dee), Atomic Betty (Sparky), and Magi-Nation (Orwin, Freep, Ashio).
+Rick’s many voices can be heard in hit cartoons such as George Of The Jungle (Tiger), My Big Big Friend (Bongo), Skatoony (Hedley-Diddly-Dee), Atomic Betty (Sparky), and Magi-Nation (Orwin, Freep, Ashio).
 He lives in Toronto with his wife Stephanie Baptist and their 2 daughters.